 The high pile fleece is thick and fluffy, and it doesn't breathe well.
 We'd say that if you're working up a sweat while wearing this fleece, you're just doing it wrong.

 As soon as our testers pulled on the Campshire, no one wanted to do very much of anything anyway.
-For heavy endurance activities, grab a breathable fleece like the Outdoor Research Deviator or the super thin Arc'teryx Adahy, and save the Campshire for marathon campfire sessions.
+For heavy endurance activities, grab a breathable fleece and save the Campshire for marathon campfire sessions.

-This fleece isn't form-fitting like a Patagonia R1, and the double front pockets feel bulky underneath an outer layer.
+This fleece isn't form-fitting, and the double front pockets feel bulky underneath an outer layer.

-The Campshire's high loft and thickness offer decent wind resistance, but not as much as a hard-faced fleece like the Arc'teryx Fortrez Hoody or the Patagonia R1 Techface Hoody.
+The Campshire's high loft and thickness offer decent wind resistance, but not as much as a hard-faced fleece.

 The high pile fleece will keep the rain off until you can run inside your tent but don't expect to stay dry in the Campshire for more than a few minutes in heavy precip.
 Due to its thickness, this fleece takes a long time to dry out, so in a downpour, you'll quickly go from a "cuddly bear" to a "big wet dog" situation.
 Again, a hard-faced fleece or a better layering fleece that fits well under a shell is a much better option when precip is in the forecast.

-This fleece is a warm but heavy 22 ounces, and it's pretty bulky when we jammed it down into our packs, especially compared to svelt competitors like the Arc'tery Adahy and the Patagonia R1 Hoody.
+This fleece is a warm but heavy 22 ounces, and it's pretty bulky when we jammed it down into our packs, especially compared to svelt competitors made to be layered under a shell.

 It doesn't belong on long, human-powered backcountry expeditions, but it's right at home when it's time to tell stories about long, human-powered backcountry expeditions at the bar or in front of the fire.